renatoalmeidamartins/PDSS-May-2025/README.md

+## Class evaluation
+- Go to aws.training
+- Click sign in, log in with the same account you used to access the lab and course materials
+- Then go on the top right to My Account, then transcript, click on the Archived section (direct link [https://www.aws.training/Account/Transcript/Archived](https://www.aws.training/Account/Transcript/Archived)
+You should see the class, with a button to evaluate

 ## Class links
 - [AWS technical essentials online content](https://explore.skillbuilder.aws/learn/course/internal/view/elearning/1851/aws-technical-essentials)
 - [Online Course Supplement for the class - videos, additional link and extras](https://explore.skillbuilder.aws/learn/courses/17719/online-course-supplement-practical-data-science-with-amazon-sagemaker/lessons/153500/practical-data-science-with-amazon-sagemaker-online-course-supplement)